-This lesson is part of a free, six week mini-course on humor writin that you can sign up for here.
+This lesson is part of a free, six week mini-course on humor writing that you can sign up for here.
 If you’re a teacher who would like to teach a humor-writing unit in your classroom, you can find the classroom-ready version of this course here.
 In this post, you’ll find an overview of three popular theories of humor: relief theory, superiority theory, and surprise theory.
 These theories are useful for understanding what makes things funny.
 Some of them date back to early philosophers.
 You’ll also find examples of each theory as well as a quick writing exercise to help you put them into practice.

 Relief Theory of Humor: We laugh when something relieves psychological tension by allowing us to face our fears, release nervous energy, and overcome inhibitions.

 Example from standup comic Jim Gaffigan: “The worst is when you ask someone on a date and they turn you down.
 ‘Cause what they’re really saying is, ‘you know what?
 I don’t even feel like eating a free meal around you.’”

 Superiority Theory of Humor: We laugh at the misfortunes and shortcomings of others because it makes us feel better about ourselves.

 Example: Any “yo momma” joke you can think of fits this description.

-Surprise Theory (also called Incongruity Theory): We laugh when our perception of a situation suddenly changes.
+Surprise Theory of Humor (also called Incongruity Theory): We laugh when our perception of a situation suddenly changes.

 Example from Greg Dean’s Step-by-Step to Standup, which breaks down how to write this type of joke: ”My grandfather died peacefully in his sleep.
 But the kids on his bus were screaming.”